Thank you for your interest in HCA!

 FAQ for Prospective Parents & Students

 What if my child is not in 6th , 7th, 9th or 10th grade?

 Our current plans are to enroll a new class of 6th and 9th graders.
 We anticipate limited openings in 7th and 10th grades as well.
 If your child is not entering one of these grades, please send an email to firstname.lastname@example.org with information about your child.
 At times, our approach allows us to enroll students who are not traditionally in one of the grades currently offered.

 Will HCA accommodate students with special needs?

 Yes.
-There are no limits of any kind on the students HCA can and will serve, and HCA is looking forward to developing or adapting Individualized Education Programs for our students.
+There are no limits of any kind on the students HCA serves.
+Once enrolled, HCA will work with parents to develop or adapt Individualized Education Programs for our students as needed and required by law.
 As parents of special needs children know, the spectrum of services a child receives can vary greatly.
-HCA will have at least one certified special educator on staff our first year, and will also have contracted relationships with local providers for other services.
+HCA has certified special educators on staff, and has contracted relationships with local providers for additional special education services.
 Our small size makes it both necessary and possible to make specific staffing and service decisions when we find out exactly who our students are and what services they require.
-If you are the parent of a student with special needs and intend to enter your son or daughter in the admissions lottery, feel free to email John D’Anieri to learn more.

 What will HCA’s school year be like?

 In general, HCA’s schedule will follow the school year schedule of MSAD 75, including vacation and school cancellation.
 HCA will also offer a selection of opt-in summer experiences and Saturday classes designed to keep our students engaged, healthy, and productive.